Ory-Data-Science/semester-biology/about/acknowledgements.md

 #### Primary Contributors

 Course materials and website design have been primarily developed and implemented by [Ethan White](http://ethanwhite.org) and [Zachary Brym](http://zackbrym.weecology.org/).
-This course is an effort to adapt their materials to data more relevant to those in the Health Professions, specifically Pharmacy.
+This course is an effort by [Jeramia Ory](http://drlabratory.com) to adapt their materials to data more relevant to those in the Health Professions, specifically Pharmacy.
 See our [contributors page](https://github.com/datacarpentry/semester-biology/graphs/contributors) for more details.

 #### Funding